-United Parish has a unique opportunity to join with an interfaith coalition focused on making true, systemic changes to support social and economic justice in our local communities.
-This organization, called the Greater Boston Interfaith Organization (GBIO), relies on faith-based communities like ours to lead and participate in actions to put forward and influence humane, progressive legislation.
+In 2021, United Parish joined an interfaith coalition focused on making true, systemic changes to support social and economic justice in our local communities.
+The Greater Boston Interfaith Organization (GBIO) brings together faith-based communities like ours to lead and participate in actions to advocate and influence humane, progressive legislation.

-This spring at United Parish’s annual meeting (June 13), we hope to vote to join the 58 churches, synagogues, and mosques of GBIO.
-In preparation, we’ve tried to answer common questions about the organization in the video below.
+United Parish voted to join the 58 churches, synagogues, and mosques of GBIO.
+Our Stretching into Justice Ministry Team answered common questions about GBIO in the video below.
 If you have a specific question, feel free to navigate to the video time stamps listed next to each question.

 1. Why should United Parish join GBIO?
 [0:04-7:24]